Litigation heavyweights announce lawsuit on behalf of Steinhoff shareholders; claim to include Deloitte as co-defendants

 Following a landmark decision from the Amsterdam Court regarding the use of the assignment model in cartel damages claims in the Netherlands and the European Commission’s decision to impose a fine of €880m on Scania for its part in the European truck cartel, Claims Funding Europe & BarentsKrans issued an update by way of a joint press release.
-To read the release, click here.
+To read the press release click here.

 European Truck Cartel Case decision is published

 The European Commission has published its decision in the European Truck Cartel case.
 To view the decision in PDF format, click on the following link: EC Truck Cartel Decision